(1) Audiology aides or assistants shall be classified in one of the following categories:

 (c) "aide or assistant III" means a person who holds no undergraduate degree in communication sciences and disorders or its equivalent.

-(6) "Supervision" means on-site observation and guidance by the supervising licensed speech-language pathologist or audiologist while a clinical activity is performed by the speech-language pathology or audiology aide or assistant.
+(5) "Supervision of aide or assistant" means on-site observation and guidance by the supervising licensed speech-language pathologist or audiologist while a clinical activity is performed by the speech-language pathology or audiology aide or assistant.
 On-site supervision performed by the licensee may include but is not limited to the following:

 (a) observation of a portion of the screening or treatment procedures performed by the aide or assistant;